 This allows the DP to review detailed aspects of a scene, camera, or setup, and also compare with previously shot material.
 Having this kind of reference can help tracking down issues in the current setup and give the camera department good tooling for quick trouble shooting.

 In order to inspect a clip, the DIT will typically use a professional DIT software.
-The software provides advanced camera support for nearly all professional camera formats, and comes with a versatile player that can be used to inspect camera clips in various ways for quality checks (like zooming in, checking exposure, and more).
+One example of such software is Silverstack Lab.
+Silverstack Lab provides advanced camera support for nearly all professional camera formats, and comes with a versatile player that can be used to inspect camera clips in various ways for quality checks (like zooming in, checking exposure, and more).

 Playback of Original Material to HD-SDI*